olcf/olcf-user-docs/systems/summit_user_guide.rst

 IP Address White List
 ^^^^^^^^^^^^^^^^^^^^^
 Access to the SPI resources is allowed to approved IP addresses only.
 Direct access to SPI resources require the connecting IP address to be whitelisted.

-An IP can be added to the whitelist by contacting help@olcf.ornl.gov
+Tools and web sites similar to 'whats my ip' can be used to find your IP.
+But please note, the tools may only return your internal IP.
+The following are internal rages:
+- 10.0.
+0.0 - 10.255.
+255.255 (10.0.
+0.0/8 prefix)
+- 172.16.
+0.0 - 172.31.
+255.255 (172.16.
+0.0/12 prefix)
+- 192.168.
+0.0 - 192.168.
+255.255 (192.168.
+0.0/16 prefix)

+The tool may also return you current IP which may change if not static.
+For these reasons, reaching out to your IT department may be the best option.
+Your IT department can provide a range of externally facing IP addresses that can be whitelisted.

+To add an IP or range of IPs to your project's whitelist, please contact help@olcf.ornl.gov

 Login nodes
 ^^^^^^^^^^^